We are currently recruiting for the following job roles:

 Fit, able and enthusiastic gardeners to provide reliable support to our maintenance capability.
 Periodically working with our garden designer and groups of volunteers to create and promote a healing experience and sense of wellbeing.

-Offering a welcome at Lewis-Manning House and at events.
+Offering a welcome at Lewis-Manning Hospice and at events.
 Preparing rooms/facilities for groups and meetings, providing refreshments, dealing with issues arising on the day eg. Need for chairs, heat and water.
 Helping with room booking calendar and reception.
 Periodically providing reception cover and helping the care team in clearing and preparing clinical facilities.

 Skills/attributes: cheerful disposition and ability to put people at ease.
 Common sense, and a good “housekeeper”.